 The James R. Larson and Vicki Lord Larson Fellowship Honorable Mention goes to Samantha Meyer, who is doing research with Dr. Bart Dahl.
 Samantha works on the design and synthesis of molecules that can be used as switches that are controlled by the level of acidity or pH.

 Each Fellowship consists of a $2,500 scholarship that will be supplemented by a student stipend and project expense funds during the year of the Fellowship.
-The faculty mentor will receive a $2,300 summer research stipend during the project period (if not already awarded one).
+The faculty mentor will receive a $2,000 summer research stipend during the project period (if not already awarded one).
+If faculty mentor has already been awarded an SREU, the faculty stipend will be limited to $2,300.
 These supplements to the scholarship will be awarded as a Student-Faculty Research Collaboration and/or Summer Research Experience for Undergraduates grant through the Office of Research and Sponsored Programs.

 C. Eligibility Criteria: